Keep That THREAD PROTECTOR!

 What is a thread protector on a firearm barrel?

-A thread protector is a small, removable component that screws onto the exposed threads of a firearm barrel.
-Its primary function is to shield these threads from damage, dirt, and debris when a suppressor or muzzle device is not attached.
+A thread protector is a small component that screws onto the muzzle threads of a barrel.
+Its primary function is to shield these threads from damage, dirt, and debris when a suppressor or muzzle device is not attached, ensuring they remain in good condition for future use.

-Why should I keep the thread protector on my barrel?
+Why should I keep my thread protector on my pistol?

 More Gunsmithing & DIY Videos You Might Like